Powell Family Cooking

 Where did pizzelles originate?

-Pizzelles originated in Italy, specifically in the Abruzzo region, and are traditionally made during Christmas and Easter.
+Pizzelles originated in Italy, specifically in the Abruzzo region, and are traditionally made during the Christmas and Easter seasons.

 Can pizzelles be made without a pizzelle maker?